-Interns also take part in field trips to South Florida State Hospital's operating company's (Wellpath Recovery Solutions) various facilities, such as South Florida Evaluation and Treatment Center, which is a secure forensic facility, and Florida Civil Commitment Center, which houses the Sexually Violent Predators.
+Interns also take part in field trips to South Florida State Hospital's operating company's division (Recovery Solutions) various facilities, such as South Florida Evaluation and Treatment Center, which is a secure forensic facility, and Florida Civil Commitment Center, which houses the Sexually Violent Predators.
 On these field trips, interns learn about relevant topics to these facilities as well as employment opportunities within these facilities.
-Interns are also encouraged to visit the Miami/Dade or Broward county courthouses to observe supervisors present expert testimony.
-South Florida State Hospital's operating company (Wellpath Recovery Solutions) also has a strong commitment to retaining its trainees, and career opportunities to remain within the company may be available at the various Wellpath Recovery Solutions operated facilities across the country.
+Interns are also encouraged to attend the Miami/Dade or Broward county courthouses to observe supervisors present expert testimony.
+South Florida State Hospital's operating company also has a strong commitment to retaining its trainees, and career opportunities to remain within the company may be available at the various operated facilities across the country.